1sAndZeros/makers-joy-challenge/README.md

-# vite-mern-template
+# Makers Joy Challenge

-> Simple opinionated boilerplate for MERN stack with Vite and Redux Toolkit.
-> This includes React+TypeScript with familiar configuration for vite.config.ts for front-end and Express+TypeScript for back-end.
+> This app shows all the previous 'Joy Givers' from the July 2023 Makers Cohort

-This has been created with the official [Vite](https://vitejs.dev/) template (`npm create vite@latest`) and some extended setup.
+This has been created with npx degit apicgg/vite-mern-template using the official [Vite](https://vitejs.dev/) template (`npm create vite@latest`) and some extended setup.
 There are two separate folders called `server` and `client`.
 The entry point for the backend is `server/src/index.js`.

-> Thanks to [awesome-vite](https://github.com/vitejs/awesome-vite) for publishing this project.
+> Thanks to [apicgg](https://github.com/apicgg/) for creating this project starter.

 ## Tools

+> Not all are used yet
 - [React](https://reactjs.org/)
 - [Tailwind CSS](https://tailwindcss.com/)
 - [TypeScript](https://www.typescriptlang.org/)